The Impossible Money Question: Should I Buy a House?

 There are tax benefits.

-You get to deduct your mortgage interest on the first $750,000 of mortgage debt.
+You get to deduct your mortgage interest and your property taxes.
 There is a capital gains exclusion.

 There are investment benefits.